 What do you feed a nursing hedgehog?

 A nursing hedgehog mother needs more fat (between 15 to 20%) than usual to produce milk.
-You can use kittle food as it contains slightly extra fat compared to the usual cat kibble.
+You can use kitten food as it contains slightly extra fat compared to the usual cat kibble.
 Also, keep the protein close to 30 per cent.

-A good example would be the Royal Canine baby cat food.
+A good example would be the Royal Canin baby cat food.
 You should start small to see how the mother reacts to it and then change to it completely.
 It is also easy to eat so the hoglets would have no problem to wean into it when they start chewing.

 Providing a calcium supplement is also helpful.